 The core question addressed by the HSP is the ecological condition, or health, of California's streams, rivers and lakes.
 This assessment question is addressed for perennial, wadeable streams through by the Perennial Stream Assessment (PSA) monitoring program.
 Benthic macroinvertebrate (BMI) from the PSA are displayed on the Healthy Streams Portal.
 Along with BMI data, the Portal also displays toxicity results from samples taken in streams and rivers.
 Sediment and water column toxicity results are displayed on the Portal in separate maps.
 Data from other elements of the PSA are currently not well integrated into the site (e.g. algae, physical habitat data, CRAM).
 More importantly, current assessments only cover a portion of California's streams (approximately 24% statewide).
 Non-perennial and ephemeral streams, and large rivers are not well represented, partly because assessment tools are lacking for these resource types.
-As new tools are developed (e.g. ephemeral stream assessment methods) they should be incorporated into the portal.
-Also, novel approaches to large river assessment could be explored.
+As new tools are developed (e.g. ephemeral stream assessment could be explored.
 Examples include fish or bird data from programs such as MAPS or USGS or emerging remote sensing assessment tools for large rivers.
 No data from lakes are currently displayed on the Portal.